-Latin America Roundup: SoftBank bets on Brazilian unicorns and Konfio raises $250M for lending plans – TechCrunch
+Latin America roundup: SoftBank bets on Brazilian unicorns and Konfio raises $250M for lending plans – TechCrunch

 Flat will use this investment to vertically integrate within the Mexican market, rather than expanding across Latin America.

-News and Notes: Mexican fintechs in focus, more VC funds opening in LatAm
+News and notes: Mexican fintechs in focus, more VC funds opening in LatAm

-- Other deals in September included Mutuo Financiera’s $100 million credit facility granted by Crayhill Capital Management, a New York based alternative asset management firm, at the beginning of the month.
+- Other deals in September included Mutuo Financiera’s $100 million credit facility granted by Crayhill Capital Management, a New York-based alternative asset management firm, at the beginning of the month.
 Mutuo Financiera is a vehicle fleet leasing company that focuses on clean energy transportation.
 The investment will help the startup acquire new compressed natural gas vehicles to serve increased demand in Mexico for clean transportation alternatives.

-- Brazilian growth-stage VC fund, Base Partners, closed a further $135 million to invest in scaling Latin American startups.
-The fund, founded by Fernando Spnola and Arthur Mizne and backed by over 43 Limited Partners, has previously invested in companies like ByteDance and Stripe, recently crowned the U.S.’ third most valuable startup.
+- Brazilian growth-stage VC fund Base Partners closed a further $135 million to invest in scaling Latin American startups.
+The fund, founded by Fernando Spnola and Arthur Mizne and backed by over 43 limited partners, has previously invested in companies like ByteDance and Stripe, recently crowned the U.S.’ third most valuable startup.
 Base Partners will now compete against investment giants like Kaszek and SoftBank to participate in Latin America’s top expansion stage deals.

 - Looking ahead to October, SoftBank is said to be evaluating several investments in Brazil and will likely continue deploying capital rapidly in Latin America’s largest market.
 We may see a few more unicorns in Brazil before the year is out.
 It is also likely that the Innovation Fund will make its way out of Brazil to other big markets like Colombia or Mexico, where SoftBank has invested in the past.